Different kind of impacts

 Our strategic contributions (see below) include:

-- R&D efforts related to our six innovation platforms: here, the goal is to increase our positive impacts, for example by providing materials to develop new energies.
+- our R&D efforts related to our five innovation platforms: here, the goal is to increase our positive impacts, for example by providing materials to develop new energies ;

-- Other strategic contributions include our safety, environmental footprint and diversity commitments: here, we strive to reduce our negative impacts, notably by decreasing our production facilities’ carbon emissions.
+- our safety, environmental footprint and diversity commitments: here, we strive to reduce our negative impacts, notably by decreasing our production facilities’ carbon emissions ;

 Arkema fully supports the chemical industry’s voluntary Responsible Care® initiative and considers safety and health to be core priorities.
 We have made them a cornerstone of our CSR policy.
 We take active measures to improve working conditions, including peer observation, ergonomic workstations, and safety briefings at the start of tasks and meetings.